SuperOfficeDocs/superoffice-docs/docs/license/expander-services/index.md

 ---
 title: expander_services
-description:
+description: Expander Services
 author: {github-id}             # Your GitHub alias.
 keywords:
 ---

-# About Expander Services
+# Expander Services

 You can customize SuperOffice to fit your business model and needs through a number of options available in the **Settings and maintenance** module.